 Here is a helpful table showing uncontrolled and controlled elements in trading:

-Now let’s dive into each of these elements a bit (Later in the article there are solutions on how to handle each situation).
+Now let’s dive into each of these elements a bit (Later in the article, there are solutions on how to handle each situation).

-We can never time when all the right conditions will align to trigger a trade (or exit).
-This sometimes results in traders doing things like missing the entry and jumping late on a trade, or prematurely entering a trade.
+We can never time when all the right conditions align to trigger a trade (or exit).
+This sometimes results in traders doing things like missing the entry and jumping late on a trade or prematurely entering a trade.
 Entering the market prematurely or late may expose you to greater drawdown with a poor risk-reward ratio.

-As retail traders, we are always on the short end of receiving relevant information that can affect our trade assessment.
+As retail traders, we are always on the short end of receiving the relevant information that can affect our trade assessment.
 Information such as increasing volume is just not available for forex trading.
 The order deal book is also not transparent, and major players’ activity cannot be seen.
 Since forex has no governing authority, institutions are not reporting based on their best interests and can work with a high level of secrecy.
-Retail traders like us are left only with access to public information, such as chart reading and macroeconomics data.
+Retail traders like us are left only with access to public information, such as chart reading and macroeconomic data.
 We simply don’t have an information edge.

-There are endless examples of scheduled economic news releases that cause the market to move in a direction opposite that of common sense.
+There are endless examples of scheduled economic news releases that cause the market to move in a direction opposite that common sense.
 For example, if the data indicates strengthening a currency, the actual market reaction might be to devalue that same currency.
 There is little to no logic to how the market reacts to expected data.

 Setting trade targets does not guarantee prices will reach it before they reach your stop loss.
 We have no control over what path the market takes.
 If you’re aiming for a specific RRR, it’s not guaranteed you will get it as expected.

 Always acknowledge that there are more aspects that you’re not aware of that will affect your trading and expose your position to risk.
-Eventually you will be able to spot new blindspots as they begin to form, but you might lack the proper training to deal with them.
+Eventually, you will be able to spot new blindspots as they begin to form, but you might lack the proper training to deal with them.
 In this case, just acknowledge that these events can pop out of the blue and surprise you.

 Your psychological readiness for the day, the week, or for specific events can hit you by surprise.
-After all, we’re human and as such, we’re emotional creatures.
+After all, we’re human, and as such, we’re emotional creatures.

 Trading usually requires a high level of focus, commonly referred to as being in the zone.
 But there is a world out there that keeps turning regardless of whether we’re in it or not.
-Kids, parents, spouses, friends, neighbors, bosses, weather, traffic, etc. anything can suddenly interact with you and distract you from trading.
+Kids, parents, spouses, friends, neighbors, bosses, weather, traffic, etc., anything can suddenly interact with you and distract you from trading.

-Maybe you’re facing a challenging period in your life, yet you have to be trading professionally and putting in the needed time, effort and focus to make it work for you.
+Maybe you’re facing a challenging period in your life, yet you have to be trading professionally and putting in the needed time, effort, and focus to make it work for you.
 Life circumstances will not always be optimal to support your demanding task of trading.